-- Enrich students’ historical understanding and establish connections between their own lives, the past, and the future
+The curriculum was designed to enrich students’ historical understanding and establish connections between their own lives, the past, the present, and the future.

-The curriculum has been fashioned with these three themes and associated essential questions running throughout the three year sequence:
+The curriculum has been fashioned with these 3 themes running throughout the 3-year sequence.

 Below is a snapshot of the focus and skills that students at each grade are expected to achieve.